adswerve/google_analytics_flattener_ga4/README.md

   - This config file will create all 4 flat tables for each of the 2 GA4 properties.
   - In both properties, we will also do intraday flattening.
   - The flattened intraday tables will refresh every 15 minutes for the 1st dataset and every hour for the 2nd dataset.
-  - In both properties, we create do both shaded and partitioned output.
+  - In both properties, we create both shaded and partitioned output.

 - See another example in ```./sample_config/config_datasets_sample.json``` in this repo.